SK1Y101/sk1y101.github.io/_projects/TransitProject.md

 ### Literature Review

+The literature review is my chance to demonstrate knowledge of the subject, and any learned topics since begining.
+As I have already a lot of experience with exoplanets [see my EPQ for the first documented example](../../assets/pdf/EPQ.pdf), I summarised that knowledge and attempted to explain trainsit timing variations, and their causes, which I have had to learn over the few weeks before writing the literature review.

+In short, there are a multitude of reasons: Other planets, general relativity, non-gravitational perturbations, properties of the planetary atmosphere that change how the light-curve looks, and many others.
+Even among the list just given, I did not delve into everything.

 The full document is accessible as a PDF from the link [Here](../../assets/pdf/TransitProject/LiteratureReview.pdf)

 ---

 ### Poster

+I needed to summarise my work done, and a quick idea of my project moving forward.
+Of course, I noted ExoClock and my tranist observations, and gave a quick summary of (what was essentially) the literature review.

 The full document is accessible as a PDF from the link [Here](../../assets/pdf/TransitProject/Poster.pdf)